kernle32dll/synchronized-cron-task/README.md

 ## Compatibility

-synchronized-cron-task is tested against the latest versions of Redis 4, 5 and 6.
+synchronized-cron-task is automatically tested against the following:

+- Go 1.13.X, 1.14.X and 1.15.X
+- Redis 4.X, 5.X and 6.X.

 ## Getting started